 - The idea that women are not electable is a myth. - It is key for candidates and their campaigns to emphasize that the candidate is qualified this is not assumed for women as it is for men.
 Key experiences to address when emphasizing qualification are working across the aisle and building a strong economic platform. - Women are forced to balance qualification and likability in a way men are not.
-Candidates are most likely to be perceived as likeable if they emphasize their experience bringing different parties together, business experience, and being an advocate for their community. - Developing a strong economic platform is key given its importance to voters as well as the upcoming challenges we are going to face stemming from COVID-19.
+Candidates are most likely to be perceived as likeable if they emphasize their experience bringing different parties together, business experience, and being an advocate for their community. - Developing a strong economic platform is key given its importance to voters as well as various economic challenges people are facing.
 Although women traditionally are seen as less credible on economic issues than men, they are seen as better on issues that voters are increasingly connecting to their economic well-being including education, child care, healthcare, and family economics.
 When establishing an economic plan, highlight these issues that play to women's strengths.